thefabulous/ask-bonk/README.md

 ## Installation

 > :bangbang: The hosted Bonk instance only runs on a handful of repos (`elithrar/*`, `cloudflare/*`, and `ask-bonk/*`).
 Installing Bonk on repositories outside these orgs will result in the installation being automatically rejected.
-To use Bonk on your own repos, you'll need to [self-host](#self-hosting) your own instance.
+The app & action are public as GitHub doesn't support an allowlist for app installs: just same-org or "anyone".

 ### 1. Install the GitHub App

+> **To use Bonk on your own repos, you'll need to create your own GitHub app** and [self-host](#self-hosting) your own instance.

 Install the [ask-bonk GitHub App](https://github.com/apps/ask-bonk) on your repository.